OpenZeppelin/openzeppelin-contracts/CONTRIBUTING.md

-Contributing to Open Zeppelin
+Contributing to OpenZeppelin
 =======

-We really appreciate and value contributions to Open Zeppelin.
+We really appreciate and value contributions to OpenZeppelin.
 Please take 5' to review the items listed below to make sure that your contributions are merged as soon as possible.

 ## Contribution guidelines